lukskul/Vessel-Mechanic-Log-V.2/README.md

-# Vessel Mechanic Log V.2
+# Vessel Mechanic Log

 ## Overview
-Version 2 of the Vessel Mechanic Log is a **read-only** system, allowing users to reference vessel data and specifications.
-This lightweight version is designed to run on **IPFS** without requiring a traditional server to fetch or push data.
+ Vessel Mechanic Log is a **read-only** system, allowing users to reference vessel data and specifications.
+This lightweight Data log is designed to run on **IPFS** without requiring a traditional server to fetch or push data.

 ## Features
 - 📄 **Read-Only Access** – Users can view vessel data but cannot modify it.
 - ⚡ **Lightweight** – Optimized for speed and minimal resource usage.
 - 🌐 **Decentralized** – Fully functional on **IPFS** and **GitHub Pages**, no backend required.

-## 🔹 Adding New Vesslels
+## 🔹 Adding New Vessels
 How do i add new Vessels?
 Why are my added Vessels not showing up on the app?
 ### **1. Before adding any new Vessels you MUST DO THIS!! **
 // Run : node watcher.js